On the symplectic geometry of branched hyperbolic surfaces in genus two: Mapping class group generators

 \section{Mapping class group generators}

-We recall some useful facts about the mapping class group $\Mod(S)$ of a closed and oriented surface $S$ of genus two.
-It is a general fact that mapping class groups are finitely generated by a particular class of elements called \emph{Dehn twists}.
-In genus two, an explicit generating family---called \emph{Lickorish's generating family}---is given by the Dehn twists along the five simple closed curves on $S$ depicted on Figure~\ref{fig:Lickorish-generators} (see for instance~\cite[Theorem~4.13]{mcg-primer}).
+We recall some useful facts about the mapping class group $\Mod(S)$ of a closed and oriented surface $S$ of genus $2$.
+Mapping class groups are finitely generated by a particular class of elements called \emph{Dehn twists}.
+In genus $2$, an explicit generating family---called \emph{Lickorish's generating family}---is given by the Dehn twists along the five simple closed curves on $S$ depicted on Figure~\ref{fig:Lickorish-generators} (see~\cite[Theorem~4.13]{mcg-primer} for more details).

 The Dehn--Nielsen--Baer Theorem (see~\cite[Theorem~8.1]{mcg-primer}) identifies $\Mod(S)$ with an index $2$ subgroup of $\Out(\pi_1S)$---the group of outer automorphisms of $\pi_1S$.
-It will be useful for our computations to have explicit lifts of every Lickorish generator in the automorphism group of $\pi_1S$.
-To write them down, we start by fixing a presentation of $\pi_1S$ of the form
+It is useful for our computations to work with explicit automorphisms of $\pi_1S$ representing Lickorish's generators.
+They can be expressed using a presentation of $\pi_1S$ of the form

 The generators $a_1,b_1,a_2,b_2$ can be taken to be the homotopy classes of the loops on $S$ illustrated on Figure~\ref{fig:generators-pi1S}.

 Our convention for fundamental group multiplication is the following: if $x,y\in\pi_1S$, then $xy$ stands for the homotopy class of the based loop obtained by going along a representative of $y$ first, and then along a representative of $x$.
 With this convention, the loops on Figure~\ref{fig:generators-pi1S} satisfy the fundamental group relation $[a_1,b_1][a_2,b_2]=1$, where $[x,y]=xyx^{-1}y^{-1}$